wujiaqi06/SGV-caller/README.md

 input_new_GISAID_fasta_genome =	input_fasta_data_file
 input_new_GISAID_metadata = input_metadata_file
 ```
-  Calculation 2 is used to update an already existing database.
-It takes 4 input values, as shown above.
-It needs the directory_of_existing_SGV_database and its output_file_name.
-The GISAID ID, rather than sequence name will be used as sequence identifier in this calculation.
+  Calculation pipeline 2 is used to update an existing database.
+It takes 4 input values as shown above.
+It requires the directory of the existing SGV database and its output file name.
+The GISAID ID, rather than the sequence name, is used as the sequence identifier in this calculation.

-#### Pipeline 3.
-Making an SGV database with a given FASTA file, using sequence names as sequence ID.
+#### Pipeline 3: reads a FASTA-formatted sequence data and generates an SGV database from scratch.
 ```
 calculation = 3
 input_fasta_file = multiple_fasta_file
 ```
-  Calculation 3 is NOT for data downloaded from GISAID database, but for the case for general FASTA-format sequence data, such as the data downloaded from other databases such as GenBank.
-The sequence names in multiple_fasta_file will be directly used as sequence identifiers.
-The sequence name should be a string with only number, character and underbar.
-Space in sequence names is not allowed.
+  Calculation pipeline 3 is NOT for data downloaded from the GISAID database, but for general sequence data in FASTA format, such as data downloaded from other databases such as GenBank.
+The sequence names in the multiple_fasta_file are used directly as sequence identifiers.
+The sequence name should be a string containing only number, character and underscore.
+No spaces are allowed in sequence names.

-#### Pipeline 4.
-Making an SGV database with the “raw_variants.for_each.all.txt” file.
+#### Pipeline 4: makes the SGV database start from a file containing the raw variations of each sequence.
 ```
 calculation = 4
 input_raw_variation_file = input.raw_variants.for_each.all.txt
 ```
-  Calculation 4 calculates SGV database from “input.raw_variants.for_each.all.txt” file, that is obtained by other runs.
+  Calculation pipeline 4 calculates the SGV database from the input.raw_variants.for_each.all.txt file obtained from other runs.

-#### Pipeline 5.
-Extracting a subset of the SGV database based on the selected ID.
+#### Pipeline 5: generates the SGV database, which is a subset of the full GISAID data.
 ```
 calculation = 5
 GISAID_ID_list_file = gisaid_id_list_file
 input_GISAID_fasta_genome_file2 = input_fasta_data_file
 input_GISAID_metadata_file2 = input_metadata_file
 ```
-  Calculation 5 reads a “gisaid_id_list_file”, and generates a database of the GISAID IDs that is included in the “gisaid_id_list_file” only.
-It also needs “input_GISAID_fasta_genome_file2” and “input_GISAID_metadata_file2”.
+  Calculation pipeline 5 reads a "gisaid_id_list_file" and generates a database of GISAID IDs, which is only contained in the "gisaid_id_list_file".
+It also requires "input_GISAID_fasta_genome_file2" and "input_GISAID_metadata_file2".

-#### Pipeline 6.
-Extracting a FASTA sequences based on a given a GISAID ID list file.
+#### Pipeline 6: extract the sequences, which is a subset of the full GISAID FASTA-sequence file.
 ```
 calculation = 6
 GISAID_ID_list_file = gisaid_id_list_file
 input_GISAID_fasta_genome_file2 = input_fasta_data_file
 input_GISAID_metadata_file2 = input_metadata_file
 ```
-  Calculation 6 extract sequences listed in gisaid_id_list_file, and it will NOT generate the SGV database.
+  Pipeline 6 will extract sequences listed in the gisaid_id_list_file and will NOT generate the SGV database.

-#### Pipeline 7.
-Extracting genes from a list of GISAID genomes based on a given GISAID ID list file.
+#### Pipeline 7: extracts the genomic regions of some selected sequences from the GISAID genomes.
 ```
 calculation = 7
 GISAID_ID_list_file = gisaid_id_list_file